-Rupert's forthcoming work includes SILENT MEAT at the Pleasance Theatre.
-His credits as Director include David Harrower's award-winning play BLACKBIRD with Christian Patterson and Sophie Melville (Best Actress Award, Wales Theatre Awards 2017) at The Other Room in Cardiff, the musical of THE SECRET GARDEN at the Ambassadors Theatre (the spring version for young performers), a rehearsed reading of Philip Ridley's KRINDLEKRAX with Alex Lawther as Ruskin Splinter at Shoreditch Town Hall, SMALL VICTORIES as part of Women Redressed at The Park, ELEGIES FOR ANGELS, PUNKS AND RAGING QUEENS at the Charing Cross Theatre and a reading of Mike Poulton's new play SEEMING TRUST at the St James Theatre - having directed a first at the Trafalgar Studios with Katy Stephens and Jonjo O'Neill.
-He has also directed a scratch performance of AN UNKINDNESS OF RAVENS at Five Fountayne, THE WHITE SLAVES OF BARBARY in the St James Studio and Shakespeare Scenes on LAMDA's short summer course.
+His credits as Director include David Harrower's award-winning play BLACKBIRD with Christian Patterson and Sophie Melville (Best Actress Award, Wales Theatre Awards 2017) at The Other Room in Cardiff, CONFESSIONS also at The Other Room, the musical of THE SECRET GARDEN at the Ambassadors Theatre, a rehearsed reading of Philip Ridley's KRINDLEKRAX with Alex Lawther as Ruskin Splinter at Shoreditch Town Hall, SMALL VICTORIES/Women Redressed at The Park, ELEGIES FOR ANGELS, PUNKS AND RAGING QUEENS at the Charing Cross Theatre and readings of Mike Poulton's new play SEEMING TRUST at the St James Theatre Studio and the Trafalgar Studios.
+He has also directed AN UNKINDNESS OF RAVENS at Five Fountayne, THE WHITE SLAVES OF BARBARY in the St James Studio and Shakespeare Scenes on LAMDA's short summer course last year.

 Rupert read English at Warwick, graduating in 2014, and whilst there directed the musicals THE KISS OF THE SPIDERWOMAN (Warwick Arts Centre Studio) and SWEENEY TODD (Warwick Arts Centre Main House), as well as MEMORY by Jonathan Lichtenstein, THE HISTORY BOYS and OLEANNA.
 During the course of his degree he also shadowed Greg Doran on THE ORPHAN OF ZHAO and Lucy Bailey on THE WINTER'S TALE at the Royal Shakespeare Company and Terry Hands on THE WINSLOW BOY and BOEING-BOEING at Clwyd Theatr Cyrmru.